 Final Tips for Choosing the Right Moving Truck

 Basically, you should operate under the assumption that you can’t make multiple trips to move your stuff and that everything needs to fit into the rental truck.
 Getting a larger size truck is rarely a bad idea, especially if you know you have lots of stuff, as it’s better to have a little too much space than not enough.

-Lastly, if you still have questions about your move, we heartily encourage you to call your preferred rental company for recommendations, as they can provide professional advice you need regarding the space you’re leaving, the space you’re moving into, and the number of possessions you have.
+Lastly, if you still have questions about your move, we heartily encourage you to call your preferred rental company for recommendations, as they can provide the professional advice you need regarding the space you’re leaving, the space you’re moving into, and the number of possessions you have.

 5 reasons your electric bill is so high